Last Updated on

 What is sparkling wine?

 First up, what exactly is a sparkling wine?
 At the risk of insulting someone’s intelligence, all sparkling wines contain carbonation.
-Sparkling wine is also known as bubbly and is usually used as a celebratory glass with dessert or after dinner.
+Sparkling wine is also known as bubbly or spumante in the case of Moscato and is usually used as a celebratory glass with dessert or after dinner.